 The classification for Surgical Instruments is pretty straightforward.
 Yet, it is still necessary to consider a few points regarding the grouping criteria.
 Specifically, surgical instruments can be grouped in the same Sanitary registration if they:

-• are made by the same manufacturer,
+- are made by the same manufacturer,

-• have the same brand name or trademark and the same intended use or used for the same surgical procedure and
+- have the same brand name or trademark and the same intended use or used for the same surgical procedure and

-• are manufactured with the same materials and technology.
+- are manufactured with the same materials and technology.

 As referred at the beginning of this article, the manufacturer can be a not obvious entity to define.
-For instance, some countries consider the surgical instruments as low risk devices and exempt them of extensive review.
+For instance, some countries consider surgical instruments as low risk devices and exempt them from extensive review.
 Therefore, they get approval in industrialized countries (e.g. USA, Europe) but not in their country of origin.
 Unfortunately, these cases are troublesome since the approval from the country of origin is a requirement to register devices in Mexico.
 Then, we could have a surgical instrument manufacturer from India with FDA approvals, but selling under the name of a US company and not approved by the Ministry of Health in India.
 These cases must need to be evaluated prior any regulatory project is initiated.

 Another challenge to consider is grouping thousands of products.
 This is common in these scenarios and we strongly advice to group the instruments based on its intended use and not necessarily for the same surgical procedure.
 Nevertheless, we also understand that grouping scalpels in one registration, retractors in another and so on, ends up in a considerable number of registrations and therefore, an economic investment to take in mind.
 This fact, and that Mexico represents an important contract manufacturer for surgical instruments worldwide, sets a difficult framework for foreign manufacturers.
 Therefore, the larger the number of codes (SKUs) planned to be included in a single registration, the more challenging the registration process will be.

-As a side note, instruments for the orthopedic sector follows a standard presentation on which implants and instruments are sold in separate non-sterile trays.
+As a side note, instruments for the orthopedic sector follow a standard presentation on which implants and instruments are sold in separate non-sterile trays.
 This make the grouping of the instruments easier.
 You can check more details about it in this article.

 Thanks for reading this document.
 If you have any question about this topic, feel free to contact us at contact@veraqueconsulting.com or check our guidelines.